Our Review Process

 Phosphorus is essential for bone and tooth growth.
 It is found in our genetic material and energy units (ATP, GTP).
 Phosphorus forms the plasma membrane and regulates brain and nerve functions.
 Patients with kidney disorders can’t remove excess phosphorus effectively from the body.
 Too much phosphorus can chelate out calcium from our body, weakening the bones and putting pressure on the kidneys.
 A phosphorus level of 800 mg to 1200 mg per day is recommended.

 Proteins are essential for body growth and proper functioning.
 Healthy sources of proteins are eggs, chicken, fish, and milk.
 For patients with renal failure, protein intake is recommended, but it can prove harmful for other Chronic Kidney Disease (CKD) patients.
 Excess protein is excreted out through the kidneys, and it puts undue pressure on kidney functions.
+Also know more about diabetes diet chart.

 Foods good for kidney disease and diabetes are as follows:

 Processed meats are those that have been cured by drying, smoking, fermenting and salting to add extra flavor and texture.
 Such treatments also increase the product shelf-life.
 But processed meats like deli meats, bacon, jerky, sausages, corned beef, pepperoni, and hotdogs can be harmful to persons with kidney and diabetes disorders as these items are high in salt and protein content.
+Also know about is pineapple good for diabetes.

 The chart given below shows the nutritional content of meat items: